-Go to the Apple or Android App store and look for MP3 sound recorders (easy Record and Trim on the Apple store looks good and I use Super Sound on Android which has all the key features needed for both recording and editing).
+Go to the Apple or Android App Store and look for MP3 sound recorders (easy Record and Trim on the Apple store looks good and I use Super Sound on Android which has all the key features needed for both recording and editing).

 Once installed, record the sounds you want and then trim them to remove unnecessary delays at the start and end.
-Save it out and copy it to your computer as you would photos.
+Save it and copy it to your computer as you would photos.

 In my case, I wanted countryside rural sounds so found a track of distant woodland birdsong with a flowing river.

 As mentioned above, I use a bit rate of 128kbps.
-This gives a lower quality playback than that from a CD, more like FM radio, and for other applications this wouldn’t be sufficient but as it’s for background sound and the noise of the trains coming and going will be louder it’s acceptable for this use.
+This gives a lower quality playback than that from a CD, more like FM radio, and for other applications, this wouldn’t be sufficient but as it’s for background sound and the noise of the trains coming and going will be louder it’s acceptable for this use.

 Loading sound files

-On my layout, the circuit board for this sound module sits underneath with all the other electronics – holes in the corners of the circuit board allow it be screwed in place – but there’s no reason it couldn’t sit top side hidden in a building.
+On my layout, the circuit board for this sound module sits underneath with all the other electronics – holes in the corners of the circuit board allow it to be screwed in place – but there’s no reason it couldn’t sit top side hidden in a building.

-Out of the packaging, power comes with a battery pack but changed this a permanent supply, using a feed from to 14v accessory supply on the layout that’s then stepped down to 9v.
+Out of the packaging, power comes with a battery pack but changed this to a permanent supply, using a feed from to 14v accessory supply on the layout that’s then stepped down to 9v.
 (You can use this little circuit board to do this if you’re not sure about doing it yourself).